Resources · Books

 - Wendy Behary, Disarming the Narcissist.
 Especially useful when ongoing contact is required.

 - Karyl McBride, Will I Ever Be Good Enough?
 Healing the Daughters of Narcissistic Mothers (2008).
-The standard reference for that configuration; her followup Will the Drama Ever End? covers adult sons.
+The standard reference for that configuration.
+Her later books broaden coverage to adult children of narcissistic parents more generally, including more material on sons than the 2008 book.

 - Lundy Bancroft, Why Does He Do That?
 (2002).
 Framing built around male abusers but the entitlement-as-engine analysis translates directly to female covert presentations.